zeeguu-ecosystem/Zeeguu-Exercises/README.md

 The following tutorial shows how to install *v**i**r**t**u**a**l**e**n**v* and *F**l**a**s**k*:
 <http://flask.pocoo.org/docs/0.12/installation/>

+Note: to install virtual enviroment in windows simply type:

+    virtualenv < name of the folder>

 After installing virtual environment in the project folder, activate it
 using: